-5 Questions You Must Ask Your Supplier Before Buying Windows.
+5 Essential Questions to Ask Your Window Supplier

 1. “What is the wall thickness of the profile?”

-In the window industry, not all uPVC is created equal.
-Look for “Class A” profiles, which have a minimum 3mm outer wall thickness.
-These profiles offer the highest structural stability, superior corner weld strength, and better screw retention.
-Cheaper “Class B” profiles may look the same but are more prone to warping and structural failure over time.
+In the window industry, not all uPVC is created equal, even if different brands look identical from the outside.
+Look for “Class A” profiles, which have a minimum outer wall thickness of 3.0 mm (with a tolerance of +/- 0.2 mm).
+These profiles offer the highest structural stability, superior corner weld strength, and much better screw retention for the heavy hardware.

 2. “What kind of reinforcement is inside the profile?”

-The profile alone isn’t strong enough to support the weight of heavy glazing.
+The uPVC profile alone isn’t strong enough to support the massive weight of modern double or triple glazing.
 Ensure that there is galvanized steel reinforcement inside both the frame and the sash, with a thickness of at least 1.5 - 2.0 mm.
-Some suppliers use ultra-thin steel or skip reinforcement in smaller windows to save costs, leading to sagging and poor operation within a few years.

 3. “What is the spacer width and gas filling in the glass unit?”

-The space between your glass panes is where the insulation happens.
-The optimal distance for thermal performance is between 14 and 18 mm.
-If the spacer is too narrow or too wide, the insulation properties drop significantly.
-Furthermore, always ask if the cavities are filled with Argon gas, which provides much better thermal resistance than plain air.
+The space between your glass panes is where the actual insulation happens.
+The optimal distance for maximum thermal performance is between 14 and 18 mm.
+If the spacer is too narrow (under 12 mm), thermal conductivity increases; if it is too wide (over 20 mm), internal convection occurs, which again worsens the insulation.

 4. “What is the warranty and what EXACTLY does it cover?”